Snechavan/PowerBi-Project2/README.md

 # PowerBi-Project2: Elevating My SQL Skills at IIM Kashipur!📊💡

 ## Overview
-This project showcases my journey through an enriching SQL workshop organized by TITAN at the Indian Institute of Management (IIM), Kashipu.
+This project showcases my journey through an enriching SQL workshop organized by TITAN at the Indian Institute of Management (IIM), Kashipur.
 The workshop focused on advanced SQL techniques, including complex joins, subqueries, and aggregate function.
-The culmination of this learning is a comprehensive dashboard created using Power BI, which integrates data from multiple tables to provide insightful visualization
+The culmination of this learning is a comprehensive dashboard created using Power BI, which integrates data from multiple tables to provide insightful visualization

 ## Workshop Highlights

-- **Instructor:* Arpit Mishra, Senior Software Engineer at Zomato (working on Blinkit), with over 4 years of experience in SQL and database managemen
+- **Instructor:* Arpit Mishra, Senior Software Engineer at Zomato (working on Blinkit), with over 4 years of experience in SQL and database managemen

 - **Key Learnings:**
 *The Importance of SQL in Data-Driven Decision-Making 📊💡